tweiss47/dsalg/ds-project/active-directory/solution.md

 on the number of groups encountered.
 I used a `set` to store the user names since only the names are stored in this example.

+There may be a small storage overhead introduced by switching from a list to a set.
+Lists will allocate additional space for expansion while extra hash buckets are required for a set.
+Both will be proportional to the number of group memberships stored.
+At runtime, using recursion will require stack space proportional to the depth of the group containment tree.